 Find a directory of all Minneapolis Parks wading pools here.
 Pools will be open 10am-9pm daily, starting Memorial Day Weekend 2019.

 SAINT PAUL AREA SPLASH PADS

 Conway Recreation Center

-This splash pad opened June 2013 near the eastern boundary of St Paul.
-Enjoy the fountains and new playground equipment.
-Sun Ray Library is steps away if you need a quiet book break.
+This simple splash pad opened June 2013 near the eastern boundary of St Paul.
+Enjoy the fountains, playground equipment, and a community recreation center that offers open gym and free summer meals for kids.
+The Sun Ray branch of the St Paul Public Library, with a lovely children’s space, is steps away from the park if you need a quiet book break.
 Daily 9am-9pm.

 St. Paul’s first splash pad features fountains and jets plus fun new playground equipment.
 We love the synthetic turf surfacing on the playground, but I’d advise you to keep your shoes on.
 (Note: We have more than one reader caution about this park in the comments below.
 If you’ve had good or bad experiences with any of these parks, we would love to hear.
 Leave us a comment.)
 Open 9am-9pm.

 New in 2017!
 Kids can make a quick dash from the splash pad fountains to the large and sandy Phalen Park beach.
 Daily 9am-9pm.